Saint Vincent and the Grenadines Entry Requirements

 Restricted Items

-- Prescription medications - should be in original containers with prescriptions; large quantities may require explanation
+- Prescription medications - must be in original containers with doctor's prescription

-- Radio transmitters and communication equipment - may require licenses from telecommunications authority
+- Radio transmitters and drones - may require special authorization

 Health Requirements